Let us know if you have a black henna tattoo

 The black henna temporary tattoos may contain a substance called PPD (paraphenylenediamine) to create the dark colour.
 This use of PPD in tattoos (and at such high concentrations) is illegal in the EU and can be very harmful if applied directly to your skin.
 For this reason the British Skin Foundation does not encourage black henna tattoos.

 Dr Anjali Mahto, Consultant Dermatologist & British Skin Foundation Spokesperson says, “Year after year we see ever more severe reactions to black henna tattoos.
 What might seem like pretty body art can quickly turn nasty with horrific blistering, permanent scars and even in the most severe cases life-threatening allergic reactions.”

 What is PPD and what can it do?

 Black henna is not, and never was, intended for use as tattoo dye.
 PPD is used safely and legally as an ingredient in hair colourants but, when applied directly to the skin in a temporary tattoo, it can leave you with a painful allergic reaction and a swollen red ‘burn’.

 It doesn’t stop there.
-Even if you didn’t have a bad reaction to the black henna tattoo it can still sensitise you to PPD making it more likely you’ll react to PPD elsewhere in future and this is why you need to tell your hairdresser.
+Even if you didn’t suffer from a bad reaction to the black henna tattoo it can still sensitise your skin to PPD making it more likely you’ll react to PPD elsewhere in future.
+This is why you need to tell your hairdresser.